gnerkus/dblite/docs/step_05.md

 Move the read/write file offset.
 If whence is SEEK_END, the file offset is set to the size of the file plus offset.

+SEEK_SET moves the file pointer position to the beginning of the file.

 *Examples*
 ```c
 int fd = open(filename, O_RDWR | O_CREAT, S_IWUSR | S_IRUSR);